rusiaaman/wcgw/README.md

 ![mcp icon](https://github.com/rusiaaman/wcgw/blob/main/static/claude-ss.jpg?raw=true)

 Then ask claude to execute shell commands, read files, edit files, run your code, etc.

-If you've run the docker for LLM to access, you can ask it to control the "docker os".
-If you don't provide the docker container id to it, it'll try to search for available docker using `docker ps` command.

 ### [Optional] Vs code extension